RishabhNCA/CodeTest/README.md

 Font sizes are: 14px/18px for category, 24px/31px for the heading and 16px/19px for the standfirst

 The colours used are: #0059bf #000000 and #606669

+Kindly change the path name for code-test.json in HomeAction.js while running into local.